-2. Verbal communications.
-Speaking of networking; extravers are generally more comfortable than introverts when it comes to attending formal networking events.
+2. Speaking of networking; Es are generally more comfortable than Is when it comes to attending formal networking events.
 But not all Es are master networkers.

 Networking isn’t about who can say the most in a three-hour time period.
-Take a lesson from the Is who listen to what others have to say.
+Proper networking requires a give and take mentality.
+Take a lesson from the Is who listen to what others have to say, as well as ask probing questions.
 People appreciate being listened to.